richardwilly98/es-dms/README.md

 Elasticsearch is required with mapper-attachment plugin.
 To install the required plugins in elasticsearch go to the elasticsearch base folder and type:

-  Run `bin/plugin -install elasticsearch/elasticsearch-mapper-attachments/1.8.0`
+  bin/plugin -install elasticsearch/elasticsearch-mapper-attachments/1.8.0
-  Run bin/plugin -install mobz/elasticsearch-head              -- this will install a web based administration interface for elasticsearch
+  bin/plugin -install mobz/elasticsearch-head              -- this will install a web based administration interface for elasticsearch

-Make sure elasticsearch is running, go to the elasticseach base folder, open a command line shell and type:
+Make sure elasticsearch is running before using the site.
+To start elasticsearch, go to the elasticseach base folder, open a command line shell and type:

 - bin/elasticsearch